Alexander Burnes: Exploration

 In October 1831, Burnes coordinated the first meeting of Maharaja Ranjit Singh with a sitting commander of British forces in India, Governor General Lord William Bentinck.
 The assembly took place in the village of Rupur (present day Rupnagar) on the banks of the Sutlej from 22 to 26 October.
 The event was attended by numerous British political attachés and subalterns including Bentinck, General John Ramsay, and H.T.
 Prinsep.
 The event was also marked by the Maharajah's open display of the celebrated Koh-i-Noor diamond, which he presented for free inspection by the British attendees (the jewel would eventually come into the possession of the British royal family, and set in the Crown of Queen Alexandra).

 Engraving of the Buddhas of Bamiyan, as Burnes saw them during his visit to Bamiyan in 1832; they have since been destroyed.

 Following the Rupur summit, Burnes took up brief residence in Delhi from November to December 1831.
 It was in Delhi that, on 19 December, Burnes first made contact with his future travelling partner Mohan Lal.
 While visiting a Hindu school in the grounds of Humayun's Tomb, Burnes witnessed a recitation by Lal on the dismemberment of Poland, and was so impressed with the young boy's knowledge of western geography, he invited Lal to travel with him to Tartary.
 From Delhi, Burnes then travelled to Ludhiana where he received permission to proceed in his travels into Central Asia.

 In the following years, in company with Mohan Lal, his travels continued through Afghanistan across the Hindu Kush to Bukhara (in what is modern Uzbekistan) and Persia.

 The narrative which he published on his visit to England in 1834 added immensely to contemporary knowledge of these countries, and was one of the most popular books of the time.
 It was republished in 2012.
 The first edition earned the author £800, and his services were recognised not only by the Royal Geographical Society of London, but also by that of Paris.
 He was also elected a Fellow of the Royal Society the same year.
 London's prestigious Athenaeum Club admitted him without ballot.
-Soon after his return to India in 1835 he was appointed to the court of Sindh to secure a treaty for the navigation of the Indus and in 1836 he undertook a political mission to Dost Mohammed Khan at Kabul.
+Soon after his return to India in 1835 he was appointed to the court of Sindh to secure a treaty for the navigation of the Indus and in 1836 he undertook a political mission to Dost Mohammad Khan at Kabul.